Hits and Misses on a Hawaii Cruise on NCL's Pride of America

 While this should improve over the coming weeks, Pride of America is, as of right now, understaffed in certain areas.
 Ordering a drink at Pink's Champagne Bar took 22 minutes on one busy evening after departure from Hilo, compared with just 45 seconds in the Napa Wine Bar on the same evening.
 To be fair to Pink's: you'll have better results going up to the bar and ordering, and the staff are working their hardest to fulfill all drink orders as rapidly as possible.
 We expect staffing issues should begin to sort themselves out over the next few sailings.

-Make no mistake. though -- though some staff may be learning, and some may be juggling multiple roles onboard, this is not a repeat of the service issues that plagued Norwegian's Hawaiian operations back in 2004-2005.
+Make no mistake -- though some staff may be learning, and some may be juggling multiple roles onboard, this is not a repeat of the service issues that plagued Norwegian's Hawaiian operations back in 2004-2005.
 Staff onboard have been universally friendly, gracious, and willing to please.

 Specialty Restaurants Fill Up Fast